 My Covid infection was relegated to being classified as a mild head cold.
 I know, right?
 A stuffy nose is a pain but given this is Covid we are talking about, pass the tissue, I'll take it.

 We explored the park and got to see many wonderful creatures as they went about their lives and we got to be out in nature, away from everyone, exposing no one else to this virus.

-In the car I would ware a mask to protect Jan.
+In the car I would wear a mask to protect Jan.
 The same for when we were near each other in the RV.
 The RV is not that big folks.
 But I am very happy to say we came through it, me with a stuffy nose, Jan staying negative through the 10 day mandated protocol.